zhouushe/notes/docs/jenkins_pipeline_framework.md

 ## 1. Launch entry `launch(this)` with this Jenkins job `github_webhook_dispatcher` session
 **Jenkins pipeline can get env params (e.g., `JENKINS_URL`, `JOB_URL`, `BUILD_URL`) and currentBuild info via session**

+## 2. Find pipeline class by supper `Pipeline` and filter pipeline class with `JOB_NAME`
+_Pipeline class to JOB_NAME mapping: `SimonDemoPipeline` → `simon_demo`_

+## 3. Route to the matched pipeline entry point `execute()`
+- If the matched pipeline is `GithubWebhookDispatcherPipeline`

+- If the matched pipeline is sub class of `BaseWebhookPullRequestPipeline`

+- If the matched pipeline is sub class of `BaseWebhookIssueCommentPipeline`

+- If the matched pipeline is sub class of `BaseWebhookPushPipeline`

+- If the matched pipeline is another one (such as `SimonDemoPipeline`)